For a long time, I avoided rating books on Goodreads.

-The bad: It felt like this beautiful book was written and then someone went through and added Christian platitudes to turn a historical novel into an inspirational novel.
+The bad: It felt like this beautiful book was written, and then someone went through and added Christian platitudes to turn a historical novel into an inspirational novel.
 If I hadn’t been so taken in by the storyline right away, I honestly would have put it down when those started appearing because they felt so contrived and out of place.”

 I’m trying to do better about adding a few sentences with my thoughts as well, but sometimes I have trouble putting those thoughts into words!

 That said, I’ve seen star reviews from other people that don’t mesh with their comments according to my rating system, which got me wondering how other people use the stars.
 Have you defined what each rating means to you?
-I’d love to hear your system!
+I’d love to hear about your system!

 P.S.
 I’d love to connect on Goodreads.